-Snohomish County Sheriff investigating drive-by shooting in Everett
+Sheriff’s Office investigating drive-by shooting in Everett

 The Snohomish County Sheriff’s Office is investigating a drive-by shooting in Everett that injured an 18-year-old man Tuesday night.

-Deputies responded to a report of multiple shots being fired after 10 p.m. in the 1000 block of 112th Street S.W., sheriff’s office spokeswoman Courtney O’Keefe said by phone Wednesday.
+Deputies responded to a report of multiple shots being fired after 10 p.m. in the 1000 block of 112th Street S.W., Sheriff’s Office spokeswoman Courtney O’Keefe said by phone Wednesday.

 Two vehicles were involved, but it is unknown whether passengers of both cars fired shots, O’Keefe said.

-The injured man suffered a non-life-threatening gunshot wound to his abdomen, according to a tweet from the sheriff’s office.
-He was taken to Providence Regional Medical Center, and has been uncooperative with the investigation so far, the sheriff’s office said in an emailed statement.
+The injured man suffered a non-life-threatening gunshot wound to his abdomen, according to a tweet from the Sheriff’s Office.
+He was taken to Providence Regional Medical Center, and has been uncooperative with the investigation so far, the Sheriff’s Office said in an emailed statement.

 Most Read Local Stories